zippylol-dev/sshd-daemon/README.md

 Clone this repository into /sdcard.

-Copy the contents of prebuilt/ into /data/local/tmp:
+Copy the contents of prebuilt(or manually compile the client and server using go) into /data/local/tmp:

 cp -r /sdcard/SSHD-daemon/prebuilt/* /data/local/tmp

                                                      ---
-                                                     ⚡ Start the SSHD:                                                                                        Use the Daemon_call function defined in your Termux ~/.bashrc:                                                                                                 Daemon_call /data/local/tmp/sshd_launcher
+                                                     ⚡ Start the SSHD:                                                                                        Use the Daemon_call function defined in your Termux ~/.bashrc:                                                                                                 Daemon_call /data/local/tmp/wrapper
                                                      If you see failed to bind to port, you can ignore this — it still works!                                                                                                                                            ---
 🔑 Connect to the SSH server:                                                                             Copy the ssh_client binary into your Termux home directory: